 Opportunity Zone investments offer tremendous potential for real estate investors.
 As long-time investors understand that the purpose of real estate investment is to boost local economies, the program can be successful for everyone involved.

 At The Robert Weiler Company, we specialize in helping clients identify and invest in the most lucrative economic zones throughout Central Ohio, as well as the greater Columbus metropolitan area.
-And, when it comes to our Opportunity Zones expertise, we use our experience as a full-service commercial real estate and appraisal firm to ensure investors they are working with a trusted company.
-Three generations of the Weiler family have labored tirelessly to build a reputable company that strives for the best.
+And, when it comes to our Opportunity Zones expertise, we use our experience as a full-service commercial real estate and appraisal firm to ensure investors that they are working with a trusted company.
+Three generations of the Weiler family have worked tirelessly to build a reputable company that strives for excellence.

 For Ohioans with an eye toward transforming the local economy, Opportunity Zones investments are the right choice for your wallet.
 As investors ourselves, we envision a future where the State’s most disadvantaged regions have a chance to flourish.
 And, our Opportunity Zone investments mean success for all the hardworking residents and businesses in these designated areas that call our great state home.

 Armed with 2017’s Opportunity Zones – as well as its recent clarifications and updates – the economic future for Columbus, Ohio and beyond appears bright!
-An investment in Opportunity Zones can be a challenging endeavor, so make sure you have the most knowledgeable partner at your side.
-With over 80 years in the commercial real estate business, The Robert Weiler Company has the background and expertise to ensure you maximize your return when investing in Opportunity Zones.
+Investing in Opportunity Zones can be a challenging endeavor, so ensure you have the most knowledgeable partner by your side.
+With 87 years in the commercial real estate business, The Robert Weiler Company has the background and expertise to ensure you maximize your return when investing in Opportunity Zones.
 Reach out to us today at 614-221-4286.